 Instead of a pine holiday tree, opt for several dwarf palm trees.
 String the trunks with mini white lights and hang red ball ornaments of several sizes for a quirky charm.
 If you really want to get into the spirit, add some tropical Christmas ornaments to your Christmas palm trees.
 Then string dozens of colored light strings overhead to represent the bright beach and tropical forest colors.

 Spin some reggae music, and set a buffet table with vivid linens and lush flowers.
-Tropical fruits are in the height of the season, so fill a beautiful bowl with pineapple, star fruit, passion fruit, mangoes, and papaya.
+Tropical fruits are at the height of the season, so fill a beautiful bowl with pineapple, star fruit, passion fruit, mangoes, and papaya.
 Palm fronds or banana leaves make a gorgeous display on the tabletop, place platters of food on top of them and you’re an instant designer.

 If you’re going to make this a tropical Christmas party, you can send the invitations in tropical Christmas cards to get the vibe going before the first sweet sounds of reggae hit your guests’ ears.